Does My Child Have Anxiety Quiz

 Anxiety is a common emotion we experience as human beings.
 Yet, it can start disrupting our everyday lives when it becomes too intense and prevails over time.
-You may notice some disturbing signs in your kid and find yourself asking, “Does my child have anxiety?”.
-It can be hard to ask them directly, as children can rarely express emotions verbally the way adults do.
-Often, they don’t understand what they feel or what are the reasons behind it.
+You may notice some alarming signs in your kid and find yourself asking, "Does my child have anxiety?".
+It can be hard to ask them directly, as children can rarely express emotions verbally as adults do.
+Often, they don't understand what they feel or the reasons behind it.
 Instead, you can look at these common signs and see where your kid stands as you take this quiz.

 Questions Excerpt